Travelling with children

 Tips before the trip

-You can have jars of baby food, squeeze pouches and formula that you need during the flight in your hand baggage.
+You can bring baby formula, squeeze pouches and jars of baby food that you need during the flight in your hand baggage.
 You need to have the baby food separate from your hand baggage so that it can be screened in security.

 In the international departure hall by Gate 19, there is a new Rabbit Land, a play area inspired by Lisberg Amusement Park, which includes climbing frames.
 In the arrival hall between baggage belts 1 and 2, there is a play area for children which includes an airplane.